 Actions To Take

 Now each and every visitor that comes to that page will see the varying versions of that page.
 You can test your content, forms, images, etc. Keep in mind to make the changes drastic, especially if the page is not working at all.
 This will give you a better understanding of where and how to find a solution.
 There are some refined methods too, especially if a page is working but the readers are not buying or converting.
 It could be the title of the page, or maybe the image is confusing – split testing some of those elements can make the difference between a good page and a great page.
 Another option is to change the colors on that page.
 Or my favorite is testimonials; those always have a huge positive impact when testing.
 Make sure to add them if it makes sense.
 Therefore make sure when you do take on split testing, that you follow some simple rules.

 If you’re going to refine a page, then consider using more content rather than less.
-Longer titles, versus shorter titles.
+Longer titles, (when relevant)versus shorter titles.
 Maybe the content is focused on features instead of benefits.
 Make sure the changes are clear enough for you to track them after your testing.
 Last but not least, people ask how long should an A/B testing last?
 What we’ve found to be successful is to have the test running for at least 30 days or at the very least, a couple of hundred visitors.
 Depending on your traffic and your goals, don’t worry – it doesn’t hurt your site or your visitors’ interaction with the page.Google+